 10. Believe in Yourself

-It’s nice to have support from family and friends but at the end of the day, the most important thing is this – believe in yourself and your story.
+It’s nice to have support from family and friends but at the end of the day, the most important thing is this – belief in yourself and your story.

 Believe in the beauty of your dreams.

-How Long Does it Take to Write a 1,000 Words?
+How Long Does it Take to Write 1,000 Words?